cthoyt/cthoyt.github.io/_posts/2026/2026-06-04-community-standards.md

 even getting started.

 Now that I made it here, I'm not so happy with that being a trailing sentiment.
-I've been lucky to have been in a position in the last 10 years of my career to be flexible in the way I allocate my time, to have good mentorship (s/o again to Nico and Melissa Haendel, who helped me get the Bioregistry / Semantic Farm off the ground), and to have a very particular set of skills, skills I have acquired over a (very) long career, skills that make me a ~nightmare for people like you~ minimally okay fit for this kind of work.
+I've been lucky to have been in a position in the last ten years of my career to be flexible in the way I allocate my time, to have good mentorship (s/o again to Nico and Melissa Haendel, who helped me get the Bioregistry/Semantic Farm off the ground), and to have had the opportunity to improve some of the skills listed above.

 ---